twiw-horizontal-trans-150h

 23 Worcester Homes Sold for Tax Liens from 2014 to 2020

-A study by the Pacific Legal Foundation of 31 Massachusetts municipalities, which are home to a third of the state’s population, sold 254 tax-foreclosed homes between January 2014 and December 2020.
+A study by the Pacific Legal Foundation found that of 31 Massachusetts municipalities, which are home to a third of the state’s population, sold 254 tax-foreclosed homes between January 2014 and December 2020.
 When these homes are foreclosed, the property owner does not receive the amount of the sale over the taxes owed.
 The study found that the average homeowner lost roughly $260,000 in equity, around 87 percent, for an average tax debt of $36,000.

 During the study period, researchers found two homes sold by the City of Worcester for tax liens.
 The city retained $139,742 more than the taxes owed on those properties.
 Tallage purchased tax liens on 21 homes during the same period.
 It sold those homes for $1.751 million more than it paid the city for the purchase of those liens.